-Although ArcelorMittal has substantial sources of iron ore from its own mines (the Company's selfsufficiency rate was 59% for iron ore in 2021), it nevertheless remains exposed to volatility in the supply and price of iron ore and coking coal given that it obtains a significant portion of such raw materials under supply contracts from third parties.
-For additional details on ArcelorMittal's raw materials supply and selfsufficiency, see "Business overview-Products-Mining products" and "Business overview-Products-Other raw materials and energy" in the 2021 Form 20-F. The prices of steel, iron ore, coking coal and scrap have been highly volatile in recent years and in the first nine months of 2022.
-Volatility in steel and raw material prices can result from many factors including: trends in demand for iron ore in the steel industry itself, and particularly from Chinese steel producers (as the largest group of producers); industry structural factors (including the oligopolistic nature of the seaborne iron ore industry and the fragmented nature of the steel industry); the expectation or imposition of corrective trade measures such as tariffs; massive stocking and destocking activities (sudden drops in prices can lead end-users to delay orders pushing prices down further); speculation; new laws or regulations; changes in the supply of iron ore, in particular due to new mines coming into operation; business continuity of suppliers; changes in pricing models or contract arrangements; expansion projects of suppliers; worldwide production, including interruptions thereof by suppliers; capacity-utilization rates; accidents or disruptions at suppliers' premises or along the supply chain as occurred in 2019, 2021 and the first nine months of 2022; wars, natural disasters, public health epidemics (such as the COVID-19 pandemic which substantially depressed demand for steel for an extended period in 2020), political disruption and other similar events; fluctuations in exchange rates; the bargaining power of raw material suppliers and the availability and cost of transportation.
-Industry and overall decarbonization efforts may also result in increased and/or volatile prices, in particular, higher energy and CO2 prices as well as scrap prices (due in particular to an industry shift to electric arc furnace ("EAF") production).
-For further information on the movement of raw material prices in recent years and in the first nine months of 2022, see "Operating and financial review-Key factors affecting results of operations-Raw materials" in the 2021 Form 20-F, "Management's Discussion and Analysis of Financial Condition and Results of Operations for the six months ended June 30, 2022-Key factors affecting results of operations-Raw materials" in the 2022 HY Report and "Liquidity and Capital Resources" in the 10 November 2022 PR.
+Although ArcelorMittal has substantial sources of iron ore from its own mines (the Company's selfsufficiency rate was 61% for iron ore in 2022), it nevertheless remains exposed to volatility in the supply and price of iron ore and coking coal given that it obtains a significant portion of such raw materials under supply contracts from third parties.
+For additional details on ArcelorMittal's raw materials supply and selfsufficiency, see "Business overview-Products-Mining products" and "Business overview-Products-Other raw materials and energy" in the 2022 Form 20-F. The prices of steel, iron ore, coking coal and scrap have been highly volatile in recent years and in 2022 in particular.
+Volatility in steel and raw material prices can result from many factors including: trends in demand for iron ore in the steel industry itself, and particularly from Chinese steel producers (as the largest group of producers); industry structural factors (including the oligopolistic nature of the seaborne iron ore industry and the fragmented nature of the steel industry); the expectation or imposition of corrective trade measures such as tariffs; massive stocking and destocking activities (sudden drops in prices can lead end-users to delay orders pushing prices down further); speculation; new laws or regulations; changes in the supply of iron ore, in particular due to new mines coming into operation; business continuity of suppliers; changes in pricing models or contract arrangements; expansion projects of suppliers; worldwide production, including interruptions thereof by suppliers; capacity-utilisation rates; accidents or disruptions at suppliers' premises or along the supply chain as occurred in 2019, 2021, 2022 and 2023; wars, natural disasters, public health epidemics (such as the COVID-19 pandemic which substantially depressed demand for steel for an extended period in 2020), political disruption and other similar events; fluctuations in exchange rates; the bargaining power of raw material suppliers and the availability and cost of transportation.
+Industry and overall decarbonisation efforts may also result in increased and/or volatile prices, in particular, higher energy and CO2 prices as well as scrap prices (due in particular to an industry shift to EAF production).
+For further information on the movement of raw material prices in recent years and in 2022, see "Operating and financial review-Key factors affecting results of operations-Raw materials" in the 2022 Form 20-F, "Management's Discussion and Analysis of Financial Condition and Results of Operations for the six months ended June 30, 2023-Key factors affecting results of operations-Raw materials" in the 2023 HY Report and "Liquidity and Capital Resources" in the 9 November 2023 PR.